 Funding for therapy and counselling

 The College has set aside funds for victims of sexual abuse.
-This money is to be used to seek counselling for the abuse suffered.
-The Director, Professional Conduct will assist anyone in their application and guide them through the process.
-To learn more on funding for therapy and counselling and for FAQ's, click here
+This money is to allow patients/clients to seek therapy or counselling for the abuse suffered.
+The College will assist anyone in their application and guide them through the process.
+View FAQs on funding for therapy and counselling.